IIInitiationnn/BloodEmporium/README.md

 does not contain any special unicode characters (see [#5](https://github.com/IIInitiationnn/BloodEmporium/issues/5)).
 3. Run `Blood Emporium.exe` and check the `Settings` section to make sure the app is ready to run.
 For more information, see below; there is also a `Help` section in the app.

-## Overview
-- Automatically selects optimal nodes on the Bloodweb based on user-configured preferences.
-- Uses a cost algorithm to determine optimally how to select maximal preferred unlockables and minimal undesirable ones.
-- Uses game icon files to identify nodes on the Bloodweb.
-- Should not be bannable since there are no interactions with the game's memory or process.

 ## Configuration
 - You will be able to set your preferences and dislikes for certain addons, items, offerings and perks.